kubernetes-sigs/aws-load-balancer-controller/docs/deploy/upgrade/migrate_v1_v2.md

 It supports existing AWS resources provisioned by AWSALBIngressController(>=v1.1.3) for Ingress resources with below caveats:

 1. The AWS LoadBalancer resource created for your Ingress will be preserved.
+If migrating from <v1.1.3, a new AWS LoadBalancer resource will be created and the old AWS LoadBalancer will remain in the account.
+However, the old AWS LoadBalancer will not be used for the ingress resource.

 2. If [security-groups](../../guide/ingress/annotations.md#security-groups) annotation isn't used, the SecurityGroup rule on worker node's SecurityGroup that allow LoadBalancer traffic should be manually adjusted post migration.